9/21/21, 6:22 PM

 2019 - 16/16

 Chubb’s severe knee injury from 2015 gives reason for long-term concerns about his health.
 He sustained a knee dislocation, injuring multiple ligaments and damaging the cartilage that protects the knee as a result.
-Based on his performance and consistent game participation so far, it seems unlikely that his has bothered him to date.
-However, it likely has potential to do so as he ages.
-If this were to occur, evidence from multiple studies suggests that cartilage injuries in the knee lead to decreased productivity and game participation.
-Overall, we don’t think his 2020 risk is elevated, but we would opt for a similar player without this history in long-term leagues.
+Based on his performance and consistent game participation so far, it seems unlikely that his has bothered him to date, and his 2020 MCL sprain was likely unrelated.
+However, it does have potential to become relevant again as he ages.
+Multiple studies suggests that cartilage injuries in the knee lead to decreased productivity and game participation in NFL data.
+Overall, his 2021 risk is NOT elevated, but we would opt for a similar player without this history in long-term leagues.

 Image Source: Erik Drost, CC-BY-2.0